Snehadas2005/QueerStation/README.md

 - 🏳️‍🌈 **CSS Pride Flags** – Rainbow, Trans, and Bi flags made with pure CSS & hover magic.
 - 💌 **Send Love** – Share anonymous affirmations through a simple EmailJS form.
 - 📚 **Resources Page** – Support and advocacy links tailored for LGBTQ+ individuals in India.
-- 📖 **Your Stories** – Submit and read stories stored in LocalStorage—your voice matters.
+- 📖 **Your Stories (with Firebase)** – Read and post stories stored in Firestore – live, persistent, and synced across devices.
 - 🎈 **Floating Shapes & Glitch Vibes** – A visual rebellion powered by keyframes and creativity.

----

 ## 🧩 Project Structure